-Practical reasons to care about the Reef invoke the sometimes-competing economics of tourism, fishing, agriculture and mining, and the utility of scientific discoveries.
+Practical reasons to care about the Reef invoke the economics of tourism and fishing and the utility of scientific discoveries.
 We also care because we have a sense of wonder and respect for other life and the vast web of nature, and because we want to pass it on to future generations.

 The wonder of life in the sea

 In water, where gravity has less constraint, life takes wondrous forms.
 Sound travels faster and further.
 Marine animals use it to communicate, sometimes across great distances.
 Some see colours beyond our human range; have polarised vision; multiple eyes; electro-sensory perception, inbuilt sonar; ability to navigate by magnetic fields; ability to change their sex or clone themselves; athletic power from superior haemoglobin; ability to strike with the speed of a rifle bullet; intelligence to cooperate with their own and other species; an exceptional sense of smell to locate food, avoid predators, navigate and find a mate; and ability to derive energy from sunlight, sequestrate carbon, and produce exotic chemical compounds.
 Some have their wonder on spectacular display, but for many it is only found through scientific study.